pradgad94/ai_meme_generator/README.md

 - Configured authentication and permissions for GitHub Container Registry
 - Implemented commit SHA-based Docker image tagging
 - Published frontend and backend container images to GHCR
+- Migrated the frontend to a multi-stage Docker build that serves the production bundle via Nginx instead of the Vite dev server
+- Configured Nginx to reverse-proxy `/api/*` to a configurable `API_UPSTREAM`, so the same frontend image works unmodified across local Compose and Render
+- Deployed both services to Render as separate Docker web services

 ## Credits